cduvallet/q2-dbotu/README.md

 # Versions

+* 2018.4.2 - output membership info with the `--verbose` flag
 * 2018.4.1 - fixed bug: transpose table before and after calling dbotu3, so that dbotu3 gets data in expected format (sequences in rows) despite input qiime2 format (sequences in columns)
 * 2018.4.0 - original "working" plugin, uploaded to conda